Last Updated on October 10, 2023 by Editorial Team

 - Cube number sequence: Each number is a cube value, such as 1, 8, 27, 64, 125,….

 Many mathematicians in the past fiddled with numbers and identified a pattern, which was then named after them as well.
 The sequences discovered by them found real-time applications as well.
 Some of these sequences are:

 This sequence led to the formation of various patterns, arcs, etc. Economics, astronomy, and nature are some of the areas where this series proved its utility and helped in developing various theories.

 b.
 Pascal’s Triangle

 It is an unending series of numbers.
 It can be called a pattern rather than a sequence.
 The ends of the sequence are always 1.
-The number appearing in the middle and adjacent to each other to create the next series of numbers.
+The numbers appear in the middle and adjacent to each other to create the next series of numbers.

-Interestingly, the addition of series of number comes out to be the double of the upper series (see diagram given).
+Interestingly, the addition of a series of numbers comes out to be double of the upper series (see diagram given).
 This number sequence formed the base for expanding binomial series and became a trusted tool for advanced algebra learners.

-All these categories of number sequences do leave us intrigued thinking why exactly number sequencing is important and what role it plays in building numeric literacy?
+All these categories of number sequences do leave us intrigued thinking about why exactly number sequencing is important and what role it plays in building numeric literacy.
 So, here is a little exploration of the purpose of number sequencing in a child’s math learning process.